 Let us examine what inferences are warranted when seeing a result which was quite improbable if the null was true.
 Observing a low p-value can be due to one of three reasons :

 - There is a true effect from the tested treatment or intervention.
-When used as goodness-of-fit test: the empirical distribution does not fit the theoretical one due to it resulting from a data generating process resulting in non-normal, dependent or heterogenous data.
+When used as a goodness-of-fit test: the empirical distribution does not fit the theoretical one due to it resulting from a data generating process resulting in non-normal, dependent or heterogeneous data.